 - Chemotherapy should be postponed until satisfactory material for all diagnostic tests has been harvested.
-Patients with excessive leucocytosis at presentation may require emergency leucapheresis prior to induction chemotherapy. - Induction chemotherapy should include an anthracycline and cytosine arabinoside [II, A].
-Patients failing to respond to one to two cycles of such treatment are considered refractory.
-In addition, APL induction chemotherapy should include all-trans retinoic acid (ATRA) [II, A].
+Patients with excessive leukocytosis at presentation may require emergency leukapheresis prior to induction chemotherapy. - Induction chemotherapy should include an anthracycline and cytosine arabinoside [II, A].
+Patients failing to respond to 1-2 cycles of such treatment are considered refractory. - APL induction chemotherapy should consist of an anthracycline and all-trans retinoic acid (ATRA) [II, A].